 The objective of the Director Diversity Initiative is to encourage boards of directors of public companies to increase their gender, racial, and ethnic diversity.
-The Initiative is supported entirely by revenue from program registration fees and sponsors.
-The Initiative has sponsored annual "Broadening Corporate Board Diversity: Earning a Board Seat" programs held each Spring, beginning in 2006.
-In addition, the Initiative has partnered with the North Carolina Bank Directors' College, jointly sponsored by the Center for Banking and Finance, the North Carolina Office of the Commissioner of Banks, and the FDIC, to provide scholarships to the Bank Directors' College to potential bank directors who would add diversity to bank boards.
+The DDI has sponsored annual "Broadening Corporate Board Diversity: Earning a Board Seat" programs since 2006.

-The Initiative also maintains a computerized database of potential diverse directors.
+The DDI maintains a computerized database of potential diverse directors.
 Corporate nominating committees are invited to contact Lissa Broome to identify board candidates from this database.
 Potential diverse directors are encouraged to register for inclusion in the database.
-If accepted for inclusion, they will receive additional instructions on how to enter their information into the database.
+Check out our successes and read more about our Board Diversity Census for the largest NC-headquartered companies.
 This website is intended to serve as a clearinghouse of information about director diversity, with links to data on board diversity, and other organizations focused on board diversity.
-Please forward any information you believe should be included in this clearinghouse to Lissa Broome at email@example.com, 919.962.7066.
+Please forward any information you believe should be included in this clearinghouse to Lissa Broome at firstname.lastname@example.org, 919.962.7066.

 One page informational flyer.

-Broadening Corporate Board Diversity: Earning a Board Seat, May 24, 2018, Chapel Hill, NC
+Broadening Corporate Diversity: Earning a Board Seat, May 23, 2019, Chapel Hill, NC

-TheCorporateCounsel.net - Inside Track with Broc: Lissa Broome on the Director Diversity Initiative (1/6/14)
+TheCorporateCounsel.net - Inside Track with Broc: Lissa Broome on Director Diversity Initiative (1/6/14)

 more in the media »